HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="cms-adoption-geo.png",
-  caption="CMS adoption by country.", description="Bar chart showcasing the adoption of CMSs by geography, in the 10 countries with the largest amount of websites.
+  caption="CMS adoption by country.", description="Bar chart showcasing the adoption of CMSs by geography, in the 10 countries with the largest number of websites.
 In the US, 47% of mobile websites are built using a CMS, and 46% of desktop websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=2092976179&format=interactive", sheets_gid="1226921580", sql_file="cms_adoption_by_geo.sql",